 Trimethylaminuria seems to be

-Females may have more severe symptoms:
+Females may experience more severe symptoms:

 - just before menstruation